Berkanktk/CyberSecurity/README.md

 Spawn a normal system shell
 `shell`

+### Meterpreter
+Meterpreter is a Metasploit payload that supports the penetration testing process with many valuable components.
+Meterpreter will run on the target system and act as an agent within a command and control architecture.
+You will interact with the target operating system and files and use Meterpreter's specialized commands.

+Meterpreter runs on the target system but is not installed on it.
+It runs in memory and does not write itself to the disk on the target.
+This feature aims to avoid being detected during antivirus scans.

+Meterpreter also aims to avoid being detected by network-based IPS (Intrusion Prevention System) and IDS (Intrusion Detection System) solutions by using encrypted communication with the server where Metasploit runs (typically your attacking machine).

+Even though Meterpreter is very stealthy, most antivirus software will detect it unfortunately.

+See some of the available commands [here](/More/Metasploitable/Meterpreter/Commands.md).

+### Post exploitation with Meterpreter
+The post-exploitation phase will have several goals; Meterpreter has functions that can assist all of them.

+* Gathering further information about the target system.
+* Looking for interesting files, user credentials, additional network interfaces, and generally interesting information on the target system.
+* Privilege escalation.
+* Lateral movement.

+**Migrate**
+Migrating to another process will help Meterpreter interact with it.
+For example, if you see a word processor running on the target (e.g. word.exe, notepad.exe, etc.), you can migrate to it and start capturing keystrokes sent by the user to this process.
+Some Meterpreter versions will offer you the keyscan_start, keyscan_stop, and keyscan_dump command options to make Meterpreter act like a keylogger.
+Migrating to another process may also help you to have a more stable Meterpreter session.
+To migrate to any process, you need to type the migrate command followed by the PID of the desired target process.

+Be careful; you may lose your user privileges if you migrate from a higher privileged (e.g. SYSTEM) user to a process started by a lower privileged user (e.g. webserver).
+You may not be able to gain them back.

+**Hashdump**
+The hashdump command will list the content of the SAM database.
+The SAM (Security Account Manager) database stores user's passwords on Windows systems.
+These passwords are stored in the NTLM (New Technology LAN Manager) format.

+While it is not mathematically possible to "crack" these hashes, you may still discover the cleartext password using online NTLM databases or a rainbow table attack.
+These hashes can also be used in Pass-the-Hash attacks to authenticate to other systems that these users can access the same network.

+**Search**
+The search command is useful to locate files with potentially juicy information `search -f flag.txt`.

+**Shell**
+The shell command will launch a regular command-line shell on the target system.
+Pressing CTRL+Z will help you go back to the Meterpreter shell.

 ## Netcat
 [Netcat](http://netcat.sourceforge.net) aka nc is an extremely versatile tool.
 It allows users to connect to specific ports and send and receive data.
 It also allows machines to receive data and connections on specific ports, which makes nc a very popular tool to gain a Reverse Shell.